-Richmond’s Monument Avenue is a bit controversial these days, as more than half of the monuments are dedicated to Confederate soldiers.
-For tennis fans like us, there is a great reason to include the street on your list of things to do in Richmond: it is home to the Arthur Ashe Monument.
-Born in Richmond, Arthur Ashe remains one of the all-time great tennis players and is the only African American man to win three Grand Slam titles (at Wimbledon, the Australian Open, and the US Open).
+For tennis fans like us, there is a great reason to visit Richmond: it is home to the Arthur Ashe Monument.
+Born in Richmond, Arthur Ashe remains one of the all-time great tennis players and is the only black man to win three Grand Slam titles (at Wimbledon, the Australian Open, and the US Open).
 His incredible career as well as his dedication to education, humanitarian causes, and civil rights is celebrated with his monument, which was erected in 1996.
-With a decent amount of free street parking in the neighborhood, it’s one of the faster and easier things to do in Richmond—and a drive toward downtown will unveil monuments dedicated to figures such as Robert E. Lee and Stonewall Jackson.
+With a decent amount of free street parking in the neighborhood, it’s one of the faster and easier things to do in Richmond.

 ► Lewis Ginter Botanical GardensJust outside of Richmond in Henrico you’ll find a beautiful retreat at the Lewis Ginter Botanical Gardens.
 Featuring everything from rose gardens in the spring to eastern hemlock in the winter, there is something beautiful blooming during every season.
 Our summer visit was timed with a special exhibit featuring butterflies; we had a chance to enter a space where hundreds of brightly-colored creatures fluttered by us as we watched in awe.
 It was a delightful way to experience the botanical gardens.
 The botanical gardens are a wonderful place to relax and are a perfect destination if you want to spend some time outside.